 We take our duty to protect your personal information and confidentiality very seriously and we are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.

-Under the EU General Data Protection Regulations (GDPR), gtd healthcare utilises and processes your information on the following bases:
+Under UK legislation, primarily the UK General Data Protection Regulation (GDPR) and Data Protection Act (2018), gtd healthcare utilises and processes your information on the following bases:

-(c) Legal obligation: the processing is necessary to comply with the law, e.g. directions under the Heatlh and Social Care Act 2012 or disclosures under public health legislation.
+(c) Legal obligation: the processing is necessary to comply with the law, e.g. directions under the Health and Social Care Act 2012 or disclosures under public health legislation.

 (e) Public task: the processing is necessary to perform a task in the public interest or for our official functions as a provider of healthcare services.